 Step 1: Transverse high epigastrium

-The IVC is normally crescent shaped and color Doppler (CD) may help show the normal double pulse compared with the single pulse of the AA.
+The IVC is normally crescent shaped and color flow Doppler (CF) may help show the normal double pulse compared with the single pulse of the AA.
 This transverse view of the IVC is optimal for seeing collapsibility with inspiration.
 A rounded IVC, as in the following clip, almost always means elevated right atrial pressure and the IVC will rarely collapse very much.

 Step 2: A little caudad

 Slightly caudad in the epigastrium, the transverse left portal vein (PV) with its hyperechoic walls may appear in the left liver lobe.
 Posterior to the liver and anterior to the IVC the extrahepatic PV (sometimes without a hyperechoic casing) may be seen, as in the following image.
 The emphasis is that the PV is always anterior to the IVC.

 A reference anatomy picture is needed for the next group of vessels.
 It is not as complex as a first glance may indicate because many vessels are labeled proximally and distally.
 It doesn’t take many repetitions of this exam to learn the relationship of the handful of vessels that really matter.

 The first structure further caudad is the celiac artery (CA), arising from the anterior wall of the aorta.
 The following clip shows the “seagull wings” of the CA with the splenic artery (SpA) flowing to the patient’s left and the common hepatic artery (CHA) to the right.

 About 1 cm caudad from the CA, several vessels appear very close together and often almost simultaneously.
 The superior mesenteric artery (SmA) takes off from the anterior aorta and runs obliquely caudad and medial.
 Because of encasing tissue, it has a thick hyperechoic wall that can make it look like an old-fashioned “mantle clock” sitting on top of the AA.
 Here is a nice SmA on top of the AA.